8. Define Normal by Julie Anne Peters

 There are many more positive elements of this novel.
 Antonia and Jasmine realize that first impressions and appearances are often wrong as they bond gradually.
 Stereotypes are shattered as their friendship strengthens.
 The importance of caring family and treatment of mental illness are emphasized while judging others is shown as unwise and often incorrect.
 Being yourself and pursuing your passions is shown in a good light instead of simply rebelling or hiding from the world.

 Cautions: Although this book deals with painful material, it does so in a very sensitive way.
 Nothing graphic or offensive is depicted.
 In fact, Define Normal is very clean overall.
 A few swear words and light suggestive comments are scattered throughout the novel.
-Overall, I think this book can be read by younger teenagers and up.
-Although written for a younger audience, many adults would be helped by reading this novel.

 So, I am not planning on simply writing about teenage books for my Media Mondays.
 However, this book had a strong impact on my life growing up and I believe that it would be helpful to others as well.
 Without judging or threatening, Define Normal shows the impact of depression, addiction, labels, and family.
 Many different audiences would be helped by reading this poignant novel: those suffering from depression and their caregivers, parents and their children, teenagers and their teachers.
 I advise almost anyone to give this book a chance.
 You might be surprised at how inspiring, touching, and engaging Julie Anne Peters’ novel is while keeping a hopeful honest tone.